omega8cc/boa/docs/UPGRADE.md

 ## NOTE on Percona SQL Server versions management

 **Drupal 11 needs MySQL 8**, which on BOA means Percona 8.4 -- so a server that will host Drupal 11 has to leave the default Percona 5.7.
-The move is two steps, never a direct jump, on Devuan Daedalus only, after a whole-server snapshot and a `codebasecheck --box --deep` run (see [docs/MAJORUPGRADE.md](https://github.com/omega8cc/boa/tree/5.x-dev/docs/MAJORUPGRADE.md)).
+BOA upgrades Percona **in place**, on the same server: no account, site or database moves, and no migration is involved.
+The upgrade is two runs, never a direct jump, on Devuan Daedalus, after a whole-server snapshot and a `codebasecheck --box --deep` run that says READY (see [docs/MIGRATE-PERCONA8.md](https://github.com/omega8cc/boa/tree/5.x-dev/docs/MIGRATE-PERCONA8.md) and [docs/CODEBASECHECK.md](https://github.com/omega8cc/boa/tree/5.x-dev/docs/CODEBASECHECK.md)).

 You can upgrade Percona from default 5.7 to 8.0, or once you run 8.0 to 8.4 LTS during `barracuda` upgrade with commands like: